 How to find the best place to live for remote work and life- 6 point checklist

 Another blog about nomad life!
-Alas you are in luck, may my wit and charm entertain as I share a very personal, well kept checklist I use when finding a Nomad Friendly city for remote work.
+Alas you are in luck, Another blog about nomad life!
+Alas you are in luck, I write to you today to share a very personal, well kept checklist I use when finding a nomad friendly city.
+Do not take lightly!
+I’ve put some heart into this.
 But for all you noobs out there, you’re probably completely lost and have no idea what this post is even about so first things first.